shaneholloman/ansible-role-mysql/README.md

 Replication settings.
 Set `mysql_server_id` and `mysql_replication_role` by server (e.g. the master would be ID `1`, with the `mysql_replication_role` of `master`, and the slave would be ID `2`, with the `mysql_replication_role` of `slave`).
 The `mysql_replication_user` uses the same keys as individual list items in `mysql_users`, and is created on master servers, and used to replicate on all the slaves.

-`mysql_replication_master` needs to resolve to an IP or a hostname which is accessable to the Slaves (this could be a `/etc/hosts` injection or some other means), otherwise the slaves cannot communicate to the master.
+`mysql_replication_master` needs to resolve to an IP or a hostname which is accessible to the Slaves (this could be a `/etc/hosts` injection or some other means), otherwise the slaves cannot communicate to the master.

 If the replication master has different IP addresses where you are running ansible and where the mysql replica is running, you can *optionally* specify a `mysql_replication_master_inventory_host` to access the machine (e.g. you run ansible on your local machine, but the mysql master and replica need to communicate on a different network)